kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## A Small Conceptual Surface Multiplies AI's Teaching Value
+## A Small Conceptual Surface Multiplies AI's Teaching Value { #small-conceptual-surface-multiplies }

 Framework learning is not proportional to API count.